 Connor's Place participates at as many activities as possible throughout the year in order to support Down Syndrome Awareness.
 By doing so we he hope to raise funds to assist the families on the journey as well as support LawSyndrome.

-Connor's Place participated with Special Olympics at the St. Johns College Basketball game against Villanova and the game was explosive.
-Read about how we took over the court at halftime.
+Connor's Place participated with St. Camillus Special Olympics at the St. Johns College Basketball game against Butler for New Years Eve and the game was explosive.
+We had a blast and the crowd loved watching the Special Olympics Athletes play at halftime.